 Wix has around 50 templates, all fully customizable.
 On Wix, you have almost an unlimited number of design options with an overwhelming number of design blocks that you can use in the Wix editor to design your site.

 On Wix, you start off with a basic template, which basically acts like a canvas where you do your further designing.
 And then you design your site on a drag and drop website builder where you have so many different design blocks you can drag onto your web pages and further customize them.

 Wix is truly a winner when it comes to design options!

 The same is true for WordPress as well.
 WordPress has tens of thousands of themes to choose from.
 You’re really spoilt for choice when it comes to choosing a theme.

 The number of customization options you have depends on the theme you’ve chosen.
 Some themes offer an overwhelming number of customization options while others are pretty limited.

 When it comes to the design process itself.
 It’s not as intuitive as the Wix website building editor.
 But WordPress has website builder plugins that you can install to get almost the same kind of editing experience as on Wix.

 On WordPress, it’s possible to get the design of your dream but in a non-novice-friendly way.

-On the other hand, you’ll get lots of other features like SEO, Security, and mobile-friendly website.
+On the other hand, you’ll get lots of other features like SEO, Security, and a mobile-friendly website.

 It’s because if you really want to design your site beyond the customization options offered by your theme, you need CSS, HTML, and some PHP skills to be able to edit your theme files and play around with the design.